Find a Lender-Approved Local Conveyancer in Cromer

 How does conveyancing in Cromer differ for newly converted properties?

-Most buyers of new build premises in Cromer contact us having been asked by the developer to sign contracts and commit to the purchase even before the premises is built.
-This is because developers in Cromer usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Cromer contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is constructed.
+This is because builders in Cromer tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Cromer or who has acted in the same development.

 Last updated